wp-plugins/snapshot-backup/readme.txt

 Tags: snapshot backup, backup, complete backup, full backup, archive wordpress, air check Requires at least: 2.7
 Tested up to: 3.0.5
-Stable tag: 1.0
+Stable tag: 1.1

 Creates a Snapshot Backup of your entire website and uploads it to an FTP repository.

 == Description ==

-Creates a Snapshot Backup of your entire website: that’s your Database, current WP Core, all your Themes, Plugins and Uploads.
+Creates a Snapshot Backup of your entire website: that's your Database, current WP Core, all your Themes, Plugins and Uploads.
 The resulting single archive file is then uploaded to an FTP repository of your choice.

 == Installation ==